AndrewJBateman/node-express-excel/README.md

 ## :clipboard: Status, Testing & To-Do List

-* Status: Working but incomplete
+* Status: Working but incomplete.
+Can add task from UI and it is added to Google sheets.
+No list of tasks on UI.
-* To-Do: Add partials: nav, table, add task page.
+* To-Do: Add partials: nav, table of tasks, add task page.
 Display excel task list on home page.

 ## :clap: Inspiration